Peadar Clancy: Burial and legacy

-Conor Clune’s body was brought home to Co.
-Clare for burial.
+Conor Clune's body was brought home to County Clare for burial.
 His coffin was draped with the tricolour, but when a British officer objected to it, the presiding priest removed the national flag.

-When Clancy was imprisoned in 1920, he participated a hunger strike with his fellow prisoners.
-It was here that Todd Andrews first met him.
+When Clancy was imprisoned in Mountjoy prison in 1920, he led a hunger strike with his fellow prisoners.
+Clancy refused all concessions from the prison authorities, eventually gaining the release of all hunger strikers (see: 1923 Irish hunger strikes in 1923 Irish hunger strikes.
+It was in Mountjoy that Todd Andrews first met him.
 In his memoir, Dublin Made Me, Andrews described Clancy's personality: "I was overcome by the extraordinary impact which Clancy’s personality had on me.
 I had never heard or seen Clancy before nor indeed did I ever see him again but he left an indelible impression of the superman, a man whose commands I at least would have a compulsion to obey as if I had been hypnotised ...
 In the presence of Clancy I felt a mere puppet on a string."

 Andrews also wrote in his book Man of No Property that "I have always believed that all individuals are, as human beings, equally important.
 My approach to them has been the same, high or low.
 Two only, among all the people I met, did I put in a class apart: they were Peadar Clancy and Gunnar Myrdal."
 Kathleen Clarke said of Clancy that he was of an "outstanding type".

-Dan Breen, in his book My Fight for Irish Freedom, described both Clancy and McKee as "kindred spirits", who belonged to a small band of gunmen who would take any risk in the country’s cause.
+Dan Breen, in his book My Fight for Irish Freedom, described both Clancy and McKee as "kindred spirits", who belonged to a small band of gunmen who would take any risk in the country's cause.

-His great grand nephew, Eoin Neylon was the president of Ogra Fianna Fáil for two terms.
+His great-grandnephew, Eoin Neylon was the president of Ogra Fianna Fáil for two terms.